Shakih0Samad/SIH/README.md

 # SIH
-This is ny first repository
+This is my first repository